 Paragraph 2.2., amend to read:

 “2.2.
-"Back Door" is a door or door system on the back end of a motor vehicle through which passengers occupant can enter or depart the vehicle or cargo can be loaded or unloaded.
+"Back Door" is a door or door system on the back end of a motor vehicle through which passengers can enter or depart the vehicle or cargo can be loaded or unloaded.
 It does not include:

 (a) A trunk lid; or